Freiling87/CCU/CCU/Scratchpad.md

 	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #			0.1.1 Changelog
+- **Feature additions**
+  - Mutators
+    - Followers
+      - Homesickness Disabled
+      - Homesickness Mandatory
+  - Traits
+    - Behavior
+      - Grab Alcohol
+      - Grab Food
+    - Cost Scale
+      - Much More (200% cost)
+    - Explode On Death
+      - Dizzy
+      - EMP
+      - Firebomb
+      - Noise Only
+      - Slime
+      - Stomp
+      - Water
+    - Relationships - Faction
+      - Faction Firefighter Aligned
+      - Faction Gorilla Aligned
+    - Gib Type (Make sure to use one with Explode on Death)
+      - Ghost Gibs
+      - Ice Gibs
+      - Normal Gibs
+  - Objects
+    - Readables are now supported!
+In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
+      - Readable objects: Computer, Gravestone, Shelf, Sign, Podium
+- **Tweaks**
+  - Pay Debt is now scaled to Cost Scale traits
+  - Untrusting/er/est: Added exceptions for Leave Weapons Behind, Offer Motivation, Pay Debt & Pay Entrance Fee.
 - **Bugfixes**
   - Pick Pockets no longer cancels the setup of various interaction and merchant traits
   - Drug Warrior - Wildcard now runs without crashing the game